tryolabs/fashion-assistant/blogpost/blog.md

     For each product of the outfit, search the inventory.

-    Incldue the total price of the recommended outfit.
+    Include the total price of the recommended outfit.
     """,
     tools=[
         inventory_query_engine_tool,